anaef/lua-linear/README.md

 #### `matrix`

 A matrix of double values.
-Matrices have support for the Lua length operator `#`, as well as index access to get vectors referencing the rows or columns of the matrix, depending on the major order of the matrix.
+Matrices have support for the Lua length operator `#`, as well as index access to get major order vectors referencing the underlying matrix.
 For a row major matrix, row vectors are returned, and for a columm major matrix, column vectors are returned.
 Indexing is 1-based.

 ### Functions